seL4/microkit/docs/manual.md

 Write the registers of a given virtual CPU with ID `vcpu`.
 The `regs` argument is the pointer to the struct of registers `seL4_VCPUContext` that are written from.

+## `void microkit_vcpu_x86_deferred_resume(seL4_Word rip, seL4_Word ppc, seL4_Word irq)`

+Resume the bound vCPU when current execution returns to libmicrokit's event handler (see [Internals](#Internals)).
+It switches the PD's thread from regular execution mode into the guest execution mode whenever it is scheduled thereafter.

+This will set the program counter of the vCPU to `rip`, the Primary Processor-Based VM-Execution Controls to `ppc` and the VM-Entry Interruption-Information Field to `irq`.
+Any previous value of these vCPU fields set by `microkit_vcpu_x86_write_vmcs()` will be overwritten.

 # System Description File {#sysdesc}

 This section describes the format of the System Description File (SDF).